survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 I'll show you how to enable sourcemaps for JavaScript code next.
 It is a good idea to study the documentation of the loaders you are using to see specific tips.
 For example with TypeScript you may need to set a certain flag to make it to work.

+W> You may **not** want to generate a sourcemap for your production bundle as this makes it easy to inspect your application (depends on whether you want this or not, good for staging!).
+Simply skip the `devtool` field then.
+This also speeds up your build a notch.

 ## Enabling Sourcemaps During Development

 To enable sourcemaps during development, we can use a decent default known as `eval-source-map` and for production we can use normal sourcemaps (separate file) like this: